-If you are thinking about making global study a part of your education, you will be joining over 375 of your peers who study globally each year (over 56% of the class of 2016).
-Gettysburg College considers off-campus study to be a vital part of its academic programs.
+If you are thinking about making global study a part of your education, you will be joining over 375 of your peers who study globally each year (almost 60% of the class of 2016).
+Gettysburg College considers global study to be a vital part of its academic programs.

 Students study globally for many different reasons.
-Whether you want to learn a new language, improve your skills in a language you have been studying, make your resume stand out from the crowd, or to add a special facet to your degree, you will find that global study gives you these advantages—and many more.
-Students can study globally during the first semester of their sophomore year, junior year, or in the first semester of senior year.
+Whether you want to learn a new language, improve your skills in a language you have been studying, make your resume stand out from the crowd, or to add a special facet to your degree, you will find that global study gives you these opportunities—and many more.
+Students can study globally as soon as the first semester of their sophomore year, and as late as the first semester of senior year.

-Students with special needs are encouraged to discuss their global study plans with the director of off-campus studies.
-Many programs can accommodate students with special learning needs or physical needs.
+Students with special needs are encouraged to discuss their global study plans with CGE.
+Many programs can accommodate students with specific requirements.

-All students must have a minimum 2.0 cumulative GPA and obtain a 2.0 or above the semester of application, be in good academic standing and disciplinary standing (students must not be on conduct probation and must have 4 or fewer points on the Gettysburg College Alcohol & Drug Policy Points System) in order to apply for off-campus studies.
-Accepted students must maintain their good standing in order to participate and permission will be rescinded for any student placed on probation prior to departing for their global study semester.
+All students must be in good academic and disciplinary standing in order to apply for global study.
+Specifically, students must have a minimum 2.0 cumulative GPA and obtain a 2.0 or above the semester prior to applying and students must not be on conduct probation and have 4 or fewer points on the Gettysburg College Alcohol & Drug Policy Points System.
+Accepted students must maintain their good academic and disciplinary standing in order to participate and permission will be rescinded for any student who fails to maintain good standing at any time in the global study process.

-Students who participate in affiliated programs will earn both credits and grades, and will be able to use their financial aid to pay for the program.
-Students who participate in other approved off campus programs will earn credits but not grades, and will be able to use federal and in some cases state financial aid to pay for the program, however Gettysburg College financial aid cannot be used for these non-Affiliated programs.
+Students who participate in affiliated programs will earn both credits and grades, still receive and will be able to use their financial aid to pay for the program.
+Students who participate in non-affiliated global study programs will earn credits but not grades, and will be able to use federal and in some cases state financial aid to pay for the program, however Gettysburg College financial aid cannot be used for these non-affiliated programs.

 The normal enrollment pattern enables a student to complete the graduation requirements in four years by scheduling eight courses per year.
 Payment of the Academic Comprehensive Fee entitles a student to register as a full-time student in at least three and, normally, not more than five and one-half course units during any semester that the student is enrolled at Gettysburg or in an affiliated program.
 Any student who is a candidate for a degree may not take fewer than three course units nor more than five course units in a fall or spring semester without the approval of the Academic Standing Committee.